1944–45 Fort Wayne Zollner Pistons season: World Professional Basketball Tournament

 For the fifth year in a row (fourth in a row while representing the NBL), the Fort Wayne Zollner Pistons would participate in the annual World Professional Basketball Tournament in Chicago, which the 1945 event was held on March 19–24, 1945 and was mostly held by independently ran teams alongside every NBL team this season outside of the Sheboygan Red Skins due in part to World War II.
 The Zollner Pistons were given a first round bye alongside the world famous Harlem Globetrotters, with Fort Wayne's bye being due to them holding both the NBL's championship and the WPBT's championship from the previous year, to the point where they were named the favorites to the entire event this time around.
 The first match the Zollner Pistons competed in was against the Oshkosh All-Stars, the only NBL team that they'd go up against in the 1945 event, which Fort Wayne beat 63–52 in what turned out to be their hardest match of the event.

 In the semifinal round, the Zollner Pistons had a semifinal rematch against the New York Renaissance, who sought revenge for last year's close defeat to Fort Wayne.
 Unfortunately for the Renaissance, despite them beating the NBL's Pittsburgh Raiders in the quarterfinal round, the Zollner Pistons would crush the Rens in their semifinal rematch, winning 65–48 for an easy rout into the championship match.

-For the championship match, Fort Wayne saw themselves go up against another surprise team in the WPBT, this time being the independently ran Dayton Acmes, a team that was composed of servicemen players that were primarily from the American Basketball League and the New York Renaissance that were stationed at the Wright Field in Riverside, Ohio, including future Fort Wayne players Bruce Hale and John Mahnken, who were both named All-Tournament First Team members.
-Despite their surprising experience, which included them blowing out the NBL's Chicago American Gears in the semifinal round, who themselves upset the Harlem Globetrotters in the quarterfinal round, the Zollner Pistons used their own fast-break pace to crush the Acmes, blowing out the independent Dayton squad 78–52 to become the only NBL team to repeat as both NBL & WPBT champions during both leagues' existences.
+For the championship match, Fort Wayne saw themselves go up against another surprise team for the final round in the WPBT, this time being the independently ran Dayton Acmes, a team that was composed of servicemen players that were primarily from the American Basketball League and the New York Renaissance that were stationed at the Wright Field in Riverside, Ohio, including future Fort Wayne players Bruce Hale and John Mahnken, who were both named All-Tournament First Team members.
+Despite their surprising experience, which included them blowing out the NBL's Chicago American Gears in the semifinal round, who themselves upset the world-famous (all-black) Harlem Globetrotters in the quarterfinal round, the Zollner Pistons used their own fast-break pace to crush the Acmes, blowing out the independent/military-based Dayton squad 78–52 to become the only NBL team to repeat as both NBL & WPBT champions during both leagues' existences.
 This time around, Buddy Jeannette, who previously was named the WPBT's MVP in 1941 with the Detroit Eagles, was named the MVP once again for this year while with the Zollner Pistons, with four players (including Buddy) also being named members of the All-Tournament Team.